MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ![Kubernetes SQL Server Cluster After](media/tutorial-sql-server-containers-kubernetes/kubernetes-sql-after-node-fail.png)

->[!NOTE]
->To protect against node failure, a Kubernetes cluster requires more than one node.

 ## Prerequisites

 The tutorial requires a Kubernetes cluster.
 The steps use [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), to manage the cluster.

-You can follow the instructions at [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) to create connect to a Kubernetes cluster in AKS with `kubectl`.
+You can follow the instructions at [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) to create connect to a single node Kubernetes cluster in AKS with `kubectl`.

+>[!NOTE]
+>To protect against node failure, a Kubernetes cluster requires more than one node.

 ## Create SA password